Teaching in East Sussex

 You can find more information about the local context in Excellence for All

-In East Sussex leadership is a skill that is needed from day one as a teacher.
-Class teachers lead in their classrooms and are working with a range of support staff, so the development of leadership skills needs to start early in a teacher’s career.
+In East Sussex, leadership is a skill that is needed from day one as a teacher.
+Class teachers lead in their classrooms and work with a range of support staff.
+The development of leadership skills needs to start early in a teacher’s career.
 East Sussex has a strong school-led improvement system where collaborative working is a strength of the local landscape.

 Karen Cromwell, Headteacher at Maynards Green Community Primary School, teaching a group of 5 children